 Undesirable side effects caused by any of our current or potential future product candidates could cause regulatory authorities to interrupt, delay, or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA or other regulatory authorities.
-While we have not yet initiated clinical trials for SENTI-202, or any other product candidate, it is likely that there will be side effects associated with their use.
+We initiated our Phase 1 clinical trial for SENTI-202 in the second quarter of 2024 and we have not yet initiated clinical trials for any other product candidate, and it is likely that there will be side effects associated with their use.
 Results of our clinical trials could reveal a high and unacceptable severity and prevalence of these side effects.
 For example, if the NOT GATE gene circuit, engineered into one of our product candidates, such as SENTI-202, does not provide a clinically sufficient level of inhibition, it may kill healthy cells that it has been designed to preserve or may cause systemic immune cytotoxicity.
 It is possible that safety events or concerns such as these or others could negatively affect the development of our product candidates, including adversely impacting patient enrollment among the patient populations that we intend to treat.
 In such an event, our trials could be suspended or terminated, and the FDA or other regulatory authorities could order us to cease further development of or deny approval of a product candidate for any or all targeted indications.
 Such side effects could also affect patient recruitment or the ability of enrolled patients to complete the trial or result in potential product liability claims.
 To date, we have not observed any such effects in our preclinical studies, but there can be no guarantee that our current or future product candidates will not cause such effects in clinical trials.
 Any of these occurrences may materially and adversely impact our business and financial condition and impair our ability to generate revenues.